spesmilo/electrum/contrib/osx/README.md

 We build our binaries on El Capitan (10.11.6) as building it on High Sierra makes the binaries incompatible with older versions.

 This assumes that the Xcode + Xcode Command Line tools (and thus git) are already installed.
+You can install older (and newer!) versions of Xcode from Apple provided you have a devloper account [from the Apple developer downloads site](https://developer.apple.com/download/more/).

 ## 1. Make sure to freshen git submodules